NAME OF SOCIETY: NANAIMO KENNEL CLUB

 2.3 The membership year runs from January 1st through December 31st.

-2.4 Every member must uphold the constitution and comply with these bylaws and comply with any rules or policies adopted by the club from time to time, including the Code of Ethics.
+2.4 Every member must uphold the constitution and comply with these bylaws and any rules or policies adopted by the club from time to time, including the Code of Ethics.

-2.5 Membership fees will be determined by the executive with input from club members, and may be revised from time to time.
+2.6 Membership fees will be determined by the Board with input from club members, and may be revised from time to time.

-2.6 A person ceases to be a member of the society:
+2.7 A person ceases to be a member of the club:

-- (a) By delivering his or her resignation in writing to the club secretary or by mailing or delivering it to the address of the club,
+- (b) By delivering his or her resignation in writing to the club secretary or by mailing or delivering it to the address of the club,

 - (a) Voting Members:

-(iii) Life Members – Must have been a member with Voting Privileges for 25 consecutive years.
-Each life member has the right to vote.
+- iii) Life Members – Must have been a member with Voting Privileges for 25 consecutive years.

 Members With Voting Privileges